FionaKateM/CS5812/Updated Movies excel datasheet (Ikleel)/ReadMe.txt

 Note: This excel sheet is an updated sheet of 'movies_clean' from Github.

 Updates done:
-- Variables 'Budget' and 'Gross_earnings' have been assigned a unit $.
 - Fixed typo on 'Review_by_Crtiics' to 'Review_by_Critics'
 - Removed instances/rows that weren't English, Spanish, German and French for Language
 - Imputed the actual values from reliable sources for 'Budget' and 'Gross earnings'.